Prerequisites: COMS 104, COMS 204, COMS 130, COMS 230, or permission of instructor.

-You are welcome to suggest stories, but its best to get guidance and suggestions if you can beforehand.
 Spot news assignments from news organizations such as The Tartan (RU), Appalachian Voice, the New River Voice, the Radford Journal or the Roanoke Times.
-Your stories will be published
+Your stories will be published, one way or another.

 There will be several quizzes on readings but no mid term or final exam.

 - Quizzes on readings and NewsU modules: ___